 Wineries typically use this method to enhance their products’ fruity aromas and various taste perceptions without producing as much alcohol content.
 Cold crashing the wine involves stressing the yeasts and causing them to release hydrogen sulfide, so this may not be so easy for home brewers.
 Best to go with yeasts that don’t produce too much hydrogen sulfide if you want to try this method.

-Cold crashing is done by cooling the must to a temperature between 28°F to 35°F. Therefore, you need a chamber or fermentation fridge to cool down the must, which should take about 5 to 10 days.
+Cold crashing is done by cooling the must to a temperature between 28°F to 35°F (-2C to 1C).
+Therefore, you need a chamber or fermentation fridge to cool down the must, which should take about 5 to 10 days.
 Then, rack the wine to a new vessel once it’s clear of yeast particles, put it back in the fridge, and add the sugar solution following the same steps in back sweetening.

 Tips in Making Sure You Have Balanced Flavor Profile